4awpawz/buster/README.md

 >__*WARNING* This is an experimental feature and may see breaking changes in future releases or may even be removed altogether.__

->__*WARNING* Never use safe mode when cache busting files in folders used to develop your web site.
-Safe Mode doesn't create backups of your files so original files are lost forever!__ Safe Mode should only be used for cache busting *public* folders (i.e. public, dist, staging, .etc) whose content is placed there during a project's build process.
+>__*WARNING* *SAFE MODE DOES NOT SUPPORT THE BACKUP OPTION!*__ Never use safe mode when cache busting files in folders used to develop your web site.
+Safe Mode doesn't create backups of your files so original files are lost forever!
+Safe Mode should only be used for cache busting *public* folders (i.e. public, dist, staging, .etc) whose content is placed there during a project's build process.

 ### Verbose
 `buster <sub command> [-v|--verbose] <ods>`